 Video – Swim With Sharks

-Great White sharks are common in the rich feeding grounds around Stewart Island they frequently show up for these diving encounters – you might want to remember this! when you take a swim from of those idyllic white sand beaches scattered around the Island!?
+Great White Sharks are common in the rich feeding grounds around Stewart Island they frequently show up for these diving encounters – you might want to remember this! when you take a swim from of those idyllic white sand beaches scattered around the Island!?

 When To Visit

-Keep this rugged little island in mind when you are next considering an exciting winter escape if you come for a week or two you are bound to get great weather most of the time.
+Keep this rugged little Island in mind when you are next considering an exciting winter escape if you come for a week or two you are bound to get great weather most of the time.

-There are no Banks on Stewart Island but there is an ATM located in the Ship to Shore supermarket.
 Some businesses only accept cash but many now have EFTPOS facilities and accept major credit cards.

 There is limited cell phone coverage.

 Hiking on Stewart Island allows you to experience some of the finest natural wilderness in New Zealand.
 From secluded beaches to granite headlands to ancient rainforest to exposed open tops.
-Hiking Stewart Island will leave you with unique once in a life time experience… and just that little bit fitter!?
+Hiking Stewart Island will leave you with unique once in a lifetime experience – and just that little bit fitter!?